NashRickert/Hyperspectral-Imaging/Documentation/driver-development.md

 #### Important Note on Devshell Aborting

 I got some significant issues with devshell aborting either immediately after entering or after the first command I would run.
 This for me was due to path mismatches in my NSF server where the tracked files ended out of sync for some reason.

 The way I resolved this was by navigating to /opt/Xilinx/Projects/KV260_Base_PetaLinux/build/tmp/work/xilinx_k26_kv-xilinx-linux/linux-xlnx/6.6.10-xilinx-v2024.1+gitAUTOINC+3af4295e00-r0/pseudo and running rm *.
 This deleted the database caches that were causing issues.

-I also ran this while the board was not powered up so the NFS server wasn't running at the moment, but I don't think this helped anything since I still got the issue in this setting until I ran the rm command.
-But I figured I should mention it.
+I also ran the devshell while the board was not powered up so the NFS server wasn't running at the moment, but I don't think this helped anything since I still got the issue.
 There was a previous point where I would sometimes get aborted but not always (perhaps based on board/vm synchrocity), but at a certain point it was happening everytime until I solved it.

+This also means that you should do your development on the VM, not the shared NFS.
+The reason to use the VM instead of the board is of course so that you can point to your headers and be in the devshell environment.

 #### Important Note on 2 drivers: